Experience a day-in-the-life of a Waterloo Engineering Student!

 The comfort, safety, and well-being of all participants is important for the success of individual visits and the shadow day program.
 Shadows and parents/guardians who are not comfortable with the parameters of the program, or with the behaviour of the ambassador, can cancel their involvement at any time leading up to and during the on-campus visit.
 Similarly, we reserve the right for our ambassadors to cancel the match if they feel that the shadows and/or parents/guardians are placing unreasonable demands upon them.

 Due to constraints of time and availability, shadows who cancel their involvement may not be re-matched with a new ambassador.

 Our student ambassadors

-Parents and guardians are encouraged to discuss any concerns with the ambassadors ahead of the shadow visits, and to contact Engineering's Marketing and Undergraduate Recruitment Specialist if necessary.
+Parents and guardians are encouraged to discuss any concerns with the Shadow Day Guide ambassadors ahead of the shadow visits, or to contact the Engineering Recruitment Team if necessary.